 Tooth cavities are one of the most common dental problems affecting both children and adults.
-Tooth cavities, known as dental caries, may have no symptoms at all but can lead to more complex dental problems including tooth loss, when left untreated.
+Also known as dental caries, it may begin with no symptoms at all but can lead to more complex dental problems, including tooth loss when left untreated.

-Preventive dental care, performed during routine visits with Dr. Goris in his Greenwood dentist office, is the foundation for lifelong oral health and the prevention of tooth decay and tooth cavities.
+Preventive dental care, performed during routine visits with Dr. Stevens in his Greenwood dentist office, is the foundation for lifelong oral health and the prevention of tooth decay and tooth cavities.
 Brushing and flossing are the ideal way to help maintain your oral health in between routine visits and can help prevent tooth decay and other oral diseases.

 What causes a tooth cavity?